ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/javascript-sdk/javascript-sdk-publish-sample.md

 sidebar_position: 4
 ---

-In order to test the publish sample, let's open publish_webrtc.html file inside the samples folder.
-Go to the definition of **websocketURL** variable and set you Ant Media Server EE instance's WebSocket URL.
+In order to test the publish sample, let's open the `publish_webrtc.html` file inside the samples folder.
+Go to the definition of **websocketURL** variable and set your Ant Media Server WebSocket URL.

 ![](@site/static/img/sdk-integration/javascript-sdk/edit-websocket-url-publish-sample.png)

- - Open your favorite browser and go to your http server's address.
+ - Open your favorite browser and go to your HTTP server's address.

  - Accept microphone and camera usage permissions.